Batumi Tower: Design

-The tower has a modernist design, and is unique in that at the 330-foot mark on the tower, there is a Ferris wheel embedded in the corner of the facade The windows are arranged in vertical, randomly-alternating stripes, and a diagonal concrete line separates different parts of the facade.
+The tower features a modernist design and is particularly unique for the ferris wheel embedded in its facade at the 330-foot mark, positioned in one corner of the building.
+The windows are arranged in vertical, randomly alternating stripes, while a diagonal concrete line separates different sections of the facade, adding visual interest and emphasizing the building's geometric design.

-The shape of the building itself can be compared to the Transamerica Pyramid, a building with a similar "pyramid" shape that slopes upward.
-The building extends from two other multi-story buildings, which serves as the tower's lobby.
-The entire complex takes up 2 addresses, and has an above-ground parking lot outside.
+The shape of the tower has been compared to the Transamerica Pyramid, featuring a similarly sloped, pyramid-like design.
+The structure rises from two adjacent multi-story buildings, which serve as the tower's lobby.
+The entire complex spans two addresses and includes an above-ground parking lot.

-Both of the other buildings in the complex are designed in the same manner, with white-concrete and blue glass walls.
-The smallest of the two has a futurist awning which doubles as a valet lot, and the taller one serves as a secondary office space.
+Both adjoining buildings in the complex share a similar design, featuring white concrete and blue glass facades.
+The smaller of the two includes a futuristic awning that functions as a valet area, while the taller building serves as a secondary office space.

 Controversy

-The tower is controversial due to its purpose.
-Multiple companies and prominent Georgian figures advocated for the tower to become an education facility, and the idea was so heavily criticized that the tower was repurposed and left abandoned, later being sold by the government to a hotel, as of 2024.
+The tower has been controversial due to its intended purpose.
+Several companies and prominent Georgian figures advocated for it to function as an educational facility, but the proposal faced significant criticism.
+As a result, the tower was repurposed and left largely abandoned, before being sold by the government for hotel development, as of 2024.